rillonline/writing/kearsarge/kearsarge.md

-We rode in silence, each of us stretching out our long legs toward the empty seat in front of us, facing each other obliquely, wondering what to say to fill silence.
+We rode in silence, each of us stretching out our long legs toward the empty seat in front of us, facing each other obliquely, wondering what to say to fill the silence.
 At least, I was wondering.
 Finally my dad said.

 "How are you, Ronnie, I mean, really, since you've been back."